IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 ## Channel versions
 {: #channel-versions}

-As Certificate Manager evolves, we might modify the format of the notifications payload structure from time to time.
+As {{site.data.keyword.cloudcerts_short}} evolves, we might modify the format of the notifications payload structure from time to time.
 To ensure compatibility with earlier versions, the payload that is sent to your existing channels won’t change.

 If you have existing notification channels (Slack or Callback URL), to start getting the new version of the payload: